bjartwolf/Kebab/README.md

 The workshop will be given i Visual Studio Code using the Ionide plugin.

-## Using the Virtual Machine

-The simplest way to get started with the workshop, is to use the pre-prepared virtual machine.
-A pre-prepared virtual machine for VirtualBox based on Lubuntu will be available as a handout at the beginning of the workshop.

-If you're not attending the workshop, or your convictions prevent you from using virtualization technology, we recommend following the manual setup guide.

 ## Manual Setup

-If you don't want to use a virtual machine, you'll need to get F#, Visual Studio Code and the Ionide plugin.
+You need to get F#, Visual Studio Code and the Ionide plugin.
 Follow the F# Software Foundation's installation guide for [linux](http://fsharp.org/use/linux/), [mac](http://fsharp.org/use/mac/) or [windows](http://fsharp.org/use/windows/).

 ### Getting weird F#-output in VSCode?